Beacon Hill Tunnel (Hong Kong)

 Beacon Hill Tunnel is a railway tunnel in Hong Kong on the original Kowloon–Canton Railway, linking Kowloon Tong to its immediate south and Sha Tin to its north.
 The nearest stations to the south and north of the tunnel are Kowloon Tong and Tai Wai respectively.
-Today, the tunnel carries the MTR East Rail line metro service and through trains to Mainland China.
+Today, the tunnel carries the MTR East Rail line metro service and through trains to mainland China.
+However, Guangzhou-Kowloon through trains were disused in 2024 and only carries MTR passenger trains towards Sheung Shui or Admiralty.